Attend MCC as an International Student

 - Official high school and/or university/college transcript of coursework completed outside the United States.

 8900 US Hwy 14

 - When will MCC issue my U.S. Immigration and Naturalization Services Form I-20?

-When all four of the items listed above are received and approved by Admissions at MCC, the college will issue a letter of acceptance and a Form I-20.
+When all required items listed above are received and approved by Admissions at MCC, the college will issue a letter of acceptance and a Form I-20.
 The Form I-20 authorizes you to apply for the F-1 Student Visa at the local U.S. Consulate or Embassy in your homeland.

 - What do I do next?

 - See the list of Consulates and Embassy locations at http://usembassy.gov.

 - Contact your local U.S. Consulate or Embassy to schedule an interview.